metalpipemomo/MoBaydoun/README.md

 - 👋 Hi, I’m @MoBaydoun
-- 👀 I’m interested in things that are fun
+- 👀 I’m interested in building cool things!
+Mainly web & enterprise apps.
+(Some interest in graphics programming)
-- 🌱 I’m currently learning the t3 stack
+- 🌱 I’m currently working on https://einv.ca
 - 💞️ I’m looking for work!
-- 📫 How to reach me mbaydoun@my.bcit.ca
+- 📫 Reach me at: mbaydoun@my.bcit.ca

 <!---
 MoBaydoun/MoBaydoun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.